 Optiz/BBB syndrome: In this condition, the MID1 gene, SPECC1L, and chromosome 22 have mutated, causing abnormalities in the center of the body.

 You should!
-Many celebrity men use their widow’s peak as a defining feature such as Jude Law, David Beckham, and Johnny Depp.
+Many celebrity hairstyles feature widow’s peak as a defining feature such as Jude Law, David Beckham, and Johnny Depp.
 Chris Hemsworth is known for his longer locks and fade styles that accentuate the widow’s peak.

 Whether you like to keep it short or want to go rugged, you can style your hair with on-trend pompadours, fades, and style products to show off your handsome hairstyle.